21 Day South Island Explorer Package

 Explore Nelson today.
 You can walk the sun-drenched sands or take a sea kayaking tour around the coast and see a seal colony and little blue penguins bobbing in the water.
 Taste your way around the region by bicycle on Tasman’s Great Taste Trail or get your daily dose of adrenaline with a visit to one of the region’s world-class mountain bike parks.

-The attractive walking mall at the heart of town is filled with galleries, gourmet cafés, and local shops.
-Visit the art studios, explore the craft markets, taste the delicious locally made artisan products and find something extraordinary to take home with you.
+The attractive pedestrian mall at the heart of town is filled with galleries, gourmet cafés, and local shops.
+Visit the art studios, explore the craft markets, taste the delicious locally made artisan products, and find something extraordinary to take home with you.

 You also have the opportunity to try out one of the adventure activities in the area.
 These include quad bike adventures, horse treks, and the world’s longest flying fox adventure.
 Or you could pay a visit the Nelson Provincial Museum, New Zealand’s oldest museum.
 Learn about the region, its people, history, and environments; it includes a temporary gallery which features changing exhibitions.
 At the end of your visit browse the gift shop for a curated collection of Kiwi-made products, arty objects, exhibition inspired merchandise, books, and stationery.